-If you or someone you love is dealing with an addiction to this prescription medication, call our toll-free confidential helpline at 1-800-928-9139 to find a Lorazepam rehab center in your area.
+If you or someone you love is dealing with an addiction to this prescription medication, call our toll-free confidential helpline at 1-888-287-0471 Who Answers? to find a Lorazepam rehab center in your area.

 Factoid: Lorazepam was introduced in 1977 and is marketed under the brand name Ativan.
 In addition to treating anxiety, the drug is prescribed to treat insomnia, acute seizures, and to sedate aggressive patients.

 Lorazepam has been found to be physically and psychologically addictive.
 It is only recommended for short-term use (approximately two to four weeks).
 If a person uses Lorazepam for more than four weeks, he or she risks developing a tolerance and becoming addicted to the medication.
 At that point, Lorazepam addiction treatment may be needed to cease using the drug.

 The following symptoms may be signs of Lorazepam abuse:

 - Nausea or other stomach discomfort

 Not every person who abuses Lorazepam will become addicted to the drug.
 Additionally, people who use the medication as prescribed may become addicted to it by accident.

 Factoid:Although Lorazepam is considered safe to use for up to four weeks without fear of developing an addiction, people have reported becoming addicted to the medication after using it for seven days.

 If you are exhibiting the following signs, you may be addicted to Lorazepam: